 UFC Fills in the Boxing Blanks

-Say what you want about Don King but he is the best promoter in the world.
-No one hyped a fight better.
-Ever.
-Without Don King pitting his best fighter against Bob Arums best fighter, the boxing game has lost its appeal.
+Without Don King pitting his best fighter against Bob Arum’s best fighter, the boxing game has lost its appeal.
+Oscar is good.
+Floyd is better.
+No one beats King.

-A dearth of boxing talent allowed the UFC to pull boxing from the hands of fight fans and stealthily replace it with incredible mixed martial arts athletes.
+A dearth of boxing talent from the U.S. from 2008-15 in the heavyweight category allowed the UFC to pull boxing from the hands of fight fans and stealthily replace it with a stable of incredible mixed martial arts athletes.

-The UFC, a less expensive sport to attend offers and opens up with a range of fighting styles converging on the ring: Karate, Judo, Brazilian Jui Jitsu, wrestling, kickboxing, Muay Thai the mixed martial arts.
-MMAs are exciting and hardcore gladiator sports.
+The UFC, a less expensive sport to attend and view, offers and opens up with a range of fighting styles converging on the ring: Karate, Judo, Brazilian Jui Jitsu, wrestling, kickboxing, Muay Thai.
+Ah, the mixed martial arts.
+MMAs are exciting and they are true hardcore gladiator sports.

 How the UFC Slipped into the U.S.